SessionsBot/docs/src/getting-started.md

 If no text channel is available, the bot will then try to send the greeting via dm to the inviting user or server owner.

-This greeting message directs the user to the [SessionsBot's website](https://sessionsbot.fyi) to begin the bot setup process for the new server.
+This greeting message directs the user to the [Sessions Bot's website](https://sessionsbot.fyi) to begin the bot setup process for the new server.

 ::: details Don't see your greeting message?
 If for some reason the greeting message is unavailable, don't worry!